skybet/skybet.github.io/_posts/2016-08-09-football-rabbit.md

 So what is consuming all the memory?

-A quick ‘ps auxw’ reveals a specific process at 80% memory usage.
+A quick `ps auxw` reveals a specific process at 80% memory usage.

 ```
 node (scoreboard-football)